 For Guideline One searches, the Search Committee can begin their initial review of applicants eight weeks following the posting of the advertisement.
 At least one advertisement must be placed in a web-based, paper-based, or electronic national professional journal in order to conform to visa policy procedures.
-All completed applications received by the initial review date (for IRD searches) or close date (for OCF searches) must be considered.
-For IRD searches, should the applications reviewed by the initial review date not yield an acceptable pool, a secondary review date must be established within APRecruit.
+All completed applications received by the initial review date or close date ) must be considered.
+Should the applications reviewed by the initial review date not yield an acceptable pool, a secondary review date must be established within UC Recruit.
 If a secondary review date is established, all applications received by the secondary review date must be considered.

-See below for recruitment period1.
+See below for recruitment period.